alfio-event/alf.io/README.md

 ```
 The local "bootRun" task has the following prerequisites:

-- a PostgreSQL instance up and runnning on localhost:5432
+- a PostgreSQL (version 9.6 or later) instance up and runnning on localhost:5432
 - a _postgres_ user having password: _password_
 - a database named _alfio_